-61 Klöckner v.
+228 Klöckner v.
 Cameroon, Decision on Annulment, 3 May 1985, 2 ICSID Reports 121/2.

-or universal requirements62 and concluded that the Award's reasoning seemed more like a simple reference to equity.63 On the permissibility to resort to international law the ad hoc Committee said:
+more like a simple reference to equity.230 On the permissibility to resort to international law the ad hoc Committee said:

 the arbitrators may have recourse to the "principles of international law" only after having inquired into and established the content of the law of the State party to the dispute (which cannot be reduced to one principle, even a basic one) and after having applied the relevant rules of the State's law.